-Applications from chemistry, physics, and biology which involve solving linear and quadratic equations, system of equations, variation, trigonometry of acute angles, law of sines and cosines, vectors, and exponential and logarithmic equations.
+Applications from chemistry, physics, and biology involving integer and rational exponents, solving and graphing linear and quadratic equations, system of equations, trigonometry of acute angles, vectors, and exponential equations.

 To help students make the transition from abstract mathematics to concrete applications, while at the same time reinforcing the algebra and trigonometry skills needed to proceed with more advanced mathematics.